rack/rack-attack/README.md

 ### Cache store configuration

-Optionally configure the cache store for throttling or fail2ban filtering:
+Optionally configure the cache store for throttling, allow2ban and/or fail2ban filtering:

 ```ruby
 Rack::Attack.cache.store = ActiveSupport::Cache::MemoryStore.new # defaults to Rails.cache